Felony murder rule: Criticism

 Some commentators regard the rule of transferred intent as a legal fiction whereby the law pretends that the person who intended one wrongful act also intends all the consequences of that act, however unforeseen.
 Others regard it as an example of strict liability, whereby a person who chooses to commit a crime is considered absolutely responsible for all possible consequences of that action.
 Lord Mustill regarded the historical rule as a convergence of those views.

 Some critics of the felony murder rule argue that the rule is unjust because it does not require intent to kill.
-In the United States, for example, twenty-year-old Florida resident Ryan Holle was convicted of first-degree murder for lending his car to a friend after his friend told him that he intended to go beat an eighteen-year-old woman.
-The friend took the car and beat the girl to death.
+In 2003, twenty-year-old Florida resident Ryan Holle was convicted of first-degree murder for lending his car to a friend after his friend told him that he intended to go rob a drug dealer.
+The friend took the car, and during the robbery beat an 18-year-old girl to death while Holle was home in bed asleep.

+In another case in 1997, 24-year-old Ryan Gilding was a passenger in a car during a while a robbery was being discussed.
+The next morning, he was asleep in bed when the actual robbery occurred, in which the perpetrators shot and killed an employee at a bar.
+Gilding refused a 4-year plea deal and was convicted at trial under Florida's felony murder rule.
+He was sentenced to life imprisonment without parole sentence.

+Gilding was inspired by Ryan Holle's case to write a felony murder reform bill entitled the "Ryan Holle Reform Act" from his prison cell.

+The bill would modify Florida's felony murder law to limit the amount of time in prison for individuals who were not the actual killer or a major participant in the crime.